The EU Maritime Profile – the maritime cluster in the EU

 The ratio drops when gross tonnage is taken into account, showing that larger ships owned by EU businesses or individuals are more likely to be registered in a non-EU country:

-However, this percentage drops slightly when gross tonnage is taken into account:
+This percentage drops slightly when gross tonnage is taken into account:

 Once a ship is flagged (registered) to a certain country, that registration can – and sometimes does – change.
+The following graph provides the data for change in flag among EU States as well as between EU and non-EU States.

 Port calls refer to ships visiting ports; this can be to load and unload goods, or to pick up or drop off passengers.
-EU ports have more than a fifth of all port calls worldwide:
+EU ports have more than a quarter of all port calls worldwide:

 And the vast majority of port calls in the EU are made by ships that are owned or flagged in EU Member States: